neonevm/neon-evm.docs/docs/developing/utilities/faucet.md

 </div>

-- In the MetaMask window, select one or more accounts and click `Next`.
+- In the MetaMask pop-up window, select one or more accounts and click `Next`.

 <div class='neon-img-box-300' style={{textAlign: 'center'}}>